 More specialised than cython, uses llvm instead of c compiler.
 Numba make optimising inner numeric loops reasonably easy.

-Highlights: jit-compile plain python, so it’s very easy to use normal debuggers then switch on the compiler for performance improvements using the @jit Generic dispatch using the @generated_jit decorator.
+Highlights: jit-compiles plain python, so it’s very easy to use normal debuggers then switch on the compiler for performance improvements using the @jit Generic dispatch using the @generated_jit decorator.
 Compiles to multi-core vectorisations as well as CUDA.
 In principle this means you can do your calculations on the GPU.

 Problems: LLVM is a shifty beast and sensitive version dependencies are annoying.
 Documentation is a bit crap.
 Practically, getting performance out of a GPU is trickier than working out you can optimise away one tedious matrix op.
 There is too much messing with details of how many processors to allocate what to.